kevinkahn/softconsole/docs/useagenotes.md

 # Quick Setup of Minimal Test

 To ensure that the basic setup of the Console is ok and that you understand the pieces, there is a minimal test configuration that you might want to run.
-If you answer 'y' to the question above about creating a minimal ISY test configuration, setup will continue by asking for the IP address of your ISY, your ISY username, and your ISY password.
+If you answer 'y' to the question above about creating a minimal ISY or HA test configuration, setup will continue by asking for the IP address of your hub, and for ISY your username and password, or for HA an access token.
 It will create the file Console/cfglib/auth.cfg using this information.
-It will also ask for the ISY name of a single switch that you want to use for the test.
+It will also ask for the name of a single switch that you want to use for the test.
 It will use this information to create a single screen with a single button that should turn that switch on and off.
 It will also define a clock screen that should appear when the console is idle.
-The minimal test configuration is not currently supported for a HA hub.

 Now start the console as root by going to the consolestable directory and running python -u console.py.
 This should bring up a very simple 1 screen instance of the console that can turn on/off the switch you picked.
 If you leave the